parolkar/mesos-babushka/README.md

     * (vagrant)# ruby provision.rb        #This will do all magic & may take few minutes based on your network
  * visit http://192.178.0.101:5050 to see Mesos Dashboard

+####Bonus Tips

+ * You could use this to provision cluster in Docker, AWS, RackSpace, DigitalOcean etc. Check [Vagrant providers](https://github.com/mitchellh/vagrant/wiki/Available-Vagrant-Plugins#providers)
+ * To customize configuration, look at cluster_config.rb and babushka-deps.